mazenabid/ClinicalManagementSystem-Java/testing.md

 5. **Advanced Reporting**: Enhance reporting capabilities to provide deeper insights into clinic operations and patient care trends.
 6. **Machine Learning**: Explore the integration of machine learning algorithms to predict patient no-shows, optimize appointment schedules, and personalize patient care.

-By addressing these areas, the Dental Clinic Management System can become even more robust and adaptable to future needs.